kensnyder/react-thermals/README.md

 ### Example 2: A store used by one component

 Even if a store is only used by one component, it can be a nice way to separate concerns.
-And the store file doesn't necessarily need to be exported.
-You might want your application to interact with the store only through its exported hooks and functions.
+And the store object itself doesn't necessarily need to be exported.
+You might want your application to interact with the store only through hooks and functions exported by your store file.

 In components/Game/gameStore.ts